 Promoting school sanitation

-Our school interventions are much more than just toilets, also promoting institution wide behaviour change for improved hygiene practices and long-term operation and maintenance.
+We have worked with 62 schools in Antananarivo where our interventions are much more than just toilets, also promoting institution wide behaviour change for improved hygiene practices and long-term operation and maintenance.
 Toilet design is an important part of the intervention and we are piloting ways to improve current designs, improving accessibility, facilitating dignified menstrual hygiene management and reducing costs.

 Improving sanitation across the city

 In 2017, we started to establish a supply chain for locally produced concrete slabs and are trialling the introduction of new products to the market, working through community-based organisations and hardware stores.
 We’re currently piloting approaches to move household toilet construction into viable sanitation businesses.

 We’re also working closely with Government and local actors to develop public-private partnership approaches for public shared sanitation, specifically how to scale it up in peri-urban areas.

 WSUP is supporting the operation of a decentralized treatment site, including working to provide safe and effective pit emptying services in the local area.

 WSUP support to enhance knowledge on the legal framework has strengthened our commitment and conviction to properly ensure our regulatory role for better WASH services in the Commune.